DANS-KNAW/dd-dans-sword2-examples/src/main/resources/example-bags/valid/movements01/README.md

     * `fileB.txt` is not changed
 * Both `multimove1.txt` and `multimove2.txt` are moved from the folder `original` to `published`.
 Since both have the same checksum, it is not possible for the service to determine which is moved where.
-(It could theoretically use the label for that, but it is not hat sophisticated.)
+(It could theoretically use the label for that, but it is not that sophisticated.)
 Therefore, it will implement this as:
     * Remove both files from `original` and add both files to `published`.